Leaf Icon LIFE

 Grain Size: Fine

 Fine salt is Redmond Real Salt’s most commonly used salt, and it’s the best-selling sea salt in American health food stores.
 You can use Redmond's fine salt in any situation where you would use everyday table salt.
 It’s excellent for seasoning your dishes when you’re done cooking and want to add a healthy mineral to bring out the flavor of your food.
-Fine salt is also the perfect option to add to a pot of boiling water to get it to boil faster (yay chemistry!), season your pasta (FYI: Italians never cook pasta without salt), or add minerals to your dish.
+Fine salt is also the perfect option to add to a pot to season your pasta (FYI: Italians never cook pasta without salt), or add minerals to your dish.

 Most sweet baking recipes call for a pinch of salt.
 Fine salt is the perfect grain size to add to any cookie, brownie, or other baked good that calls for salt.